3. Overview

 Figure 3.3: The Organize Page.

 The Organize Page provides the functionality to load and pre-process datasets, as well as to aggregate them into a flow dataset.
 The flow dataset consists of a magnitude and 3 velocity encoded phase datasets along with the velocity encoding factors that define the velocity field.
 When loading files, GTFlow will attempt to populate the flow dataset automatically.
 The configuration however can also be set manually.
 The controls on the right of the organize page allow to mask the velocity field of the current flow dataset using any combination of implicit or explicit voxel masks.
-In addition, the velocty field can be corrected for phase offsets typically resulting from eddy currents during acquisition.
+In addition, the velocity field can be corrected for phase offsets typically resulting from eddy currents during acquisition.
 Phase aliasing due to inadequate velocity encoding strengths can also be corrected for.

 The Time Control Bar at the bottom of the page allows to scroll through the individual heart phases of the currently displayed dataset.
 A time animation mode allows to continuously loop through the heart phases.